Electric Fuse and its Perfect Use

 - Free from deterioration

-Different Types of Electric Fuse
+Types of Fuse

-According to the supply voltage, there are two types of fuse, low voltage fuse and a high voltage fuse.
+According to the supply voltage, there are two types of fuse, a low-voltage fuse and a high-voltage fuse.
 Whereas, according to the current rating also, there are two types, AC fuse and DC fuse.

-The categories of fuse diagram flow chart are shown below so that you can understand the types of fuses well.
+The categories of the fuse diagram flow chart are shown below so that you can understand the types of fuses well.Â

 AC Fuse

 AC fuses are used to protect AC circuits and appliances.
-It protects against both short circuit and overcurrent.
-Its size is smaller than that of a DC fuse.
+It protects against both short circuits and overcurrents.
+Its size is smaller than that of a DC fuse.Â

 AC fuse properties:-

-- AC fuses are designed with voltage and current ratings to allow use over a specific range
+- AC fuses are designed with voltage and current ratings to allow use over a specific range.

-- Its arc suppression is better
+- Its arc suppression is better.

-- It is safe from over heating
+- It is safe from overheating.

 DC Fuse

-- DC current does not have a zero crossing point so it is difficult to extinguish the arc
+- DC current does not have a zero crossing point, so it is difficult to extinguish the arc.

 - To extinguish the arc generated in the DC fuse element, arc-extinguishing materials such as quartz sand or ceramic are used.

-- DC fuses also operate on fast-blow or slow-blow Time-Current characteristics
+- DC fuses also operate on fast-blow or slow-blow Time-Current characteristics.

-- The breaking current of the DC fuse is high
+- The breaking current of the DC fuse is high.

 Applications of DC Fuse

-- DC fuse is used in the protection circuits of the battery
+- DC fuse is used in the protection circuits of the battery.

 - This fuse is also used in telecommunication equipment.

-- This fuse is used in DC motors, DC machines etc.
+- This fuse is used in DC motors, DC machines, etc.

-Rewirable Fuse
+1. Rewirable Fuse

 It is used in small current circuits, mainly in household wiring.
-It is also called by various other names such as semi enclosed or kit kat fuse.
-This fuse is made in two parts, one is the fuse case and the other is the fuse carrier.
+It is also called by various other names, such as semi-enclosed or kit Kat fuse.

 The live or phase wires of incoming and outgoing contacts are connected in the fuse case.
 The fuse carrier holds the fuse conductor, which is also called fuse wire.

-Cartridge Type Fuse
+Cartridge Fuse

-In this type of fuse, the fuse element is in a closed container with both the sides connected by metal caps.
-It is of two types.
+In this type of fuse, the fuse element is in a closed container with both sides connected by metal caps.
+It is of two kinds.Â

 - D-type fuse